Consensys/tessera/README.md

 Details to be provided

-## Building Nexus
+## Building Tessera

-Checkout nexus from github and build using maven.
+To start using Tessera:
+1. Install the required runtime dependencies
+2. Checkout the project from GitHub
+3. Build using Maven

+For further details, see below.

+### Runtime Dependencies
+Tessera has the following runtime dependencies which must be installed.

+#### junixsocket
+junixsocket will unpack the required dependencies if they are not found.
+By default, they get unpacked to `/tmp`, but this can be changed by setting the system property `"org.newsclub.net.unix.library.path"`.

+Alternatively, you can install the dependency yourself and point the above system property to the install location.

+1. Get `junixsocket-1.3-bin.tar.bz2` from https://code.google.com/archive/p/junixsocket/downloads
+2. Unpack it
+3. `sudo mkdir -p /opt/newsclub/lib-native`
+4. `sudo cp junixsocket-1.3/lib-native/libjunixsocket-macosx-1.5-x86_64.dylib /opt/newsclub/lib-native/`

+###NaCl Cryptography Implementations
-Nexus can be built with different nacl implementations:
+Tessera can be built with different NaCl cryptography implementations:

 #### jnacl

 `mvn install`

-##### kalium
+#### kalium

 `mvn install -Pkalium`

-Note that the Kalium implementation requires that you have sodium installed at runtime (see runtime dependencies below).

-## Runtime Dependencies
-Nexus has the folllowing runtime dependencies which must be installed.

-#### junixsocket
-JUnixSocket will unpack required dependencies if they are not found By default, they get unpacked to /tmp, but this can be changed by setting the system property "org.newsclub.net.unix.library.path"

-Alternatively, you can install the dependency yourself, and point the above system property to the install location.

-1. Get junixsocket-1.3-bin.tar.bz2 from https://code.google.com/archive/p/junixsocket/downloads
-2. Unpack it
-4. sudo mkdir -p /opt/newsclub/lib-native
-5. sudo cp junixsocket-1.3/lib-native/libjunixsocket-macosx-1.5-x86_64.dylib /opt/newsclub/lib-native/

-#### sodium

-This is only required if Nexus is built to use the Kalium implementation.
-* brew install libsodium
+**Note:** To use the kalium implementation you must first install kalium as detailed on the [kalium project page](https://github.com/abstractj/kalium).